The HSI Doctoral Fellowship

 Visa, tax, and code of conduct

-The Fellowship is structured as an unrestricted scholarship grant for the support of academic study.
+The Fellowship is structured as a scholarship grant for the support of academic study.
 It is not compensation for services, and the Fellow is not an employee, contractor, or agent of HSI.
 International Fellows are responsible for confirming with their institution's Designated School Official, and where applicable with qualified tax or immigration counsel, that acceptance of the grant is consistent with their visa status.

 Disbursements to non-U.S. recipients are reported to the U.S. Internal Revenue Service on Form 1042-S, with withholding applied at the rate applicable to scholarship and fellowship grants paid to non-resident aliens, subject to any applicable benefits under bilateral income tax treaties.
 Fellows are responsible for their own personal tax compliance.